xianhuaxizi/Hierarchical-SEP-Model/README.md

 # Hierarchical-SEP-Model

-We proposed a new script event prediction model, called *EMDF-Net*.
+We proposed a new hierarchical neural network model for more accurate script event prediction.

 ## Prerequisites
 - linux